NietoDeveloper/PostgreSQL_DataBase/README.md

 <br/>

-> **Generic PostgreSQL Starter Database:** *The identity, access-control, and audit foundation meant to be dropped into any new project — MERN, Next.js, or otherwise.*
+> **Functional PostgreSQL Starter Database:** *The identity, access-control, and audit foundation meant to be dropped into any new project — MERN, Next.js, or otherwise.*

-> 🐘 **PostgreSQL Generic Starter Schema.** A small, dependency-free, enterprise-grade foundation built with plain SQL migrations and PL/pgSQL, delivering authentication, role-based access control, automatic audit trails, polymorphic file attachments, notifications, and a settings store out of the box.
+> 🐘 **PostgreSQL Functional Starter Schema.** A small, dependency-free, enterprise-grade foundation built with plain SQL migrations and PL/pgSQL, delivering authentication, role-based access control, automatic audit trails, polymorphic file attachments, notifications, and a settings store out of the box.
 > State-of-the-art schema design for real-time auditability and reusable data orchestration across **any** Digital Twin, e-commerce, or SaaS ecosystem.
 A production-grade, ORM-agnostic foundation connecting new projects to a scalable, secure, Dockerized database — in minutes, not days.
 >
 > *Modular · Robust · Obsessively Production-Ready · Built in Bogotá 🇨🇴*